pivotal/docs-tap/app-live-view/configuring-apps/convention-server.hbs.md

 In your output:

-- `status.metadata.template.spec.containers.env.value` shows the list of applied environment properties by Application Live View Convention Server.
+- `status.metadata.template.spec.containers.env.value` shows the list of applied environment properties by Application Live View convention server.
-- `status.metadata.template.labels` shows the list of applied labels by Application Live View Convention Server.
+- `status.metadata.template.labels` shows the list of applied labels by Application Live View convention server.
-- `status.metadata.template.annotations` shows the list of applied annotations by Application Live View Convention Server.
+- `status.metadata.template.annotations` shows the list of applied annotations by Application Live View convention server.